OctagonAI/octagon-research-demo/README.md

 A tool to generate investor-ready research reports using the Octagon Agents API and OpenAI models.
 Available both as a CLI and a web-based application.

+**This repository serves as a demonstration of how to use the [Octagon API](https://docs.octagonagents.com) for creating AI-powered research tools.**

 It retrieves structured company and funding data, then synthesizes a professional Markdown report using an LLM and a custom template.

 ---